aimhubio/aim/docs/source/quick_start/supported_types.md

 Aim lets your track text/string during your training process.

-To get started, first import the `Test` object into your code.
+To get started, first import the `Text` object into your code.

 ```python
 from aim import Text
 ```

-It is relatively easy to use this object.
-You just have to ensure that your input data type is a string.
+In order to use the `Text` object, you just need to ensure that your input data type is a string.

 Here's an example of `Text` usage: